 Additional Strategies to Go Paperless

 Implementing the TADS paperless billing system and admissions management solution is a great way to reduce your school’s paper use and help the environment.
-However, there are many strategies you can adopt to go paperless, including:
+You can also take additional measures to limit your environmental impact, including:

-• Assigning printer and copier allotments: Excessive printing and copying can increase your school’s paper use and impact on the environment.
-Giving each teacher and administrator a set amount of pages they can print each quarter, semester, or year can limit their use.
+• Assigning printer and copier allotments: Excessive printing and copying can increase your school’s paper use and environmental impact.
+By giving each teacher and administrator a set amount of pages they can print each year, you can limit their use.
 They must determine what’s essential to print or copy for smarter resource use.

 • Emphasizing online learning techniques: Recorded lectures and online worksheets allow students to complete work at home.
 You can encourage these methods to create a more sustainable learning environment and limit paper use.